dotnetcore/EasyCaching/docs/Castle.md

 IsAll | Whether remove all the cached items start with the CacheKeyPrefix | EasyCachingEvict only IsBefore | Remove the cached item before method excute or after method excute | EasyCachingEvict only

-Here is a easy sample to show you how to use.
+how to use example:

-Defining a regular interface at first.
+Define interface first.

 ```csharp
 public interface IDemoService